torproject/tor/doc/HACKING/ReleasingTor.md

    Edit `include/versions.wmi` and `Makefile` to note the new version.

+   (NOTE: Due to #17805, there can only be one stable version listed at once.
+Nonetheless, do not call your version "alpha" if it is stable, or people will get confused.)

 9. Email the packagers (cc'ing tor-assistants) that a new tarball is up.
    The current list of packagers is: